Skip to main content

 1. From the Edit Report view, select the Edit pencil icon in the top right corner of the Map Widget to open the Map Widget modal.

 2. Use the Data tab in the Map Widget modal to select your desired Dimension.
 The Dimension represents how your metric will be pivoted.
-Available dimensions include World, United States of America, DMAs, or State level.
+Available dimensions include the United States of America, DMAs, or State level.

 4. Finally, you can use the Portaling option to instantly chart any data point or metric from a Data Widget onto your Map Widget.